 The citation tutorials have recently been transitioned to a new online format.
 The older Blackboard tutorial modules can be uploaded using these instructions but please note the Blackboard tutorial modules will no longer be updated.

 Unless otherwise noted, these tutorials are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-The library has created an Introduction to Academic Integrity tutorial to introduce students to the concepts of academic integrity, academic misconduct, plagiarism, and citation.
-Please contact your School Librarian if you would like to use this tutorial in conjunction with a Blackboard quiz.
+The library has created an Introduction to Academic Integrity guide to introduce students to the concepts of academic integrity, academic misconduct, plagiarism, and citation.
+Please contact your Subject Librarian if you would like to use this tutorial in conjunction with a Blackboard quiz.

-As per RDC's Copyright Materials Acceptable Use Policy, all course resources should be copyright compliant or used under the fair dealing exemption of the Copyright Act.
+As per Red Deer Polytechnic's Copyright Materials Acceptable Use Policy, all course resources should be copyright compliant or used under the fair dealing exemption of the Copyright Act.
 Our Copyright Guide can assist you with:

 Open Educational Resources (OERs) are teaching, learning, and research resources released under an open license that permits their free use and repurposing by others.
 OERs can be textbooks, full courses, lesson plans, videos, tests, software, or any other tool, material, or technique that supports access to knowledge. —SPARC Open Education Fact Sheet (pdf)

 For many students, textbook costs can be a barrier.
 In order to provide another means of access, the Library has partnered with the Campus Store to build a Textbook Collection using Library funds.